microsoft/MPPC23-Power-Apps/lab1/README.md

     ![Page where you can select a country and accept or cancel.
 There are also links to the terms of use and the Microsoft privacy statement](./assets/dev-plan-3.png)

 1. After selecting **Accept**, a Power Platform developer environment will be created for you with the name `{User}'s Environment` and you will be redirected to the maker portal.
 In here, you will see two things:
-    1. An alert in the top-center that says 'This is a developer environment and not meant for production use'
     1. The environment picker at the top-right with your recently created environment `{User}'s Environment` selected

     ![The maker portal, with at the top-center the alert that this is a developer environment and not meant for production use.
 At to top-right, you will see the name of your developer environment that just got created](./assets/dev-plan-4.png)